OpertusMundi/postgresql-cluster.helm/README.md

 #### 1.3.b.
 Provide a PV matching labels

-The labels requested for the PVC for the data directory for the master (similar for standby):
+The labels requested for the PVC for the data directory for the master (and similar for standby):
 ```yaml
 app.kubernetes.io/name: postgresql-cluster
 app.kubernetes.io/instance: {{releaseName}}